cloudsimplus/cloudsimplus/README.md

 which includes a FAQ and guides.
 CloudSim Plus has extended documentation of classes and interfaces and also includes extremely helpful package documentation that can be viewed directly on your IDE or at the link provided above.
 Such a package documentation gives a general overview of the classes used to build a cloud simulation.

-A Google Group forum is also available at <https://groups.google.com/group/cloudsim-plus>.
-See the [publications](#publications) section to access published CloudSim Plus papers.
+Also, check the [publications](#publications) section to access published CloudSim Plus papers.

+A Google Group forum is available at <https://groups.google.com/group/cloudsim-plus> and you can also use the [Discussions page here](https://github.com/manoelcampos/cloudsimplus/discussions).
+Do not open an issue to post a question, they will be just deleted.

 <p align="right"><a href="#top">:arrow_up:</a></p>